lukejacksonn/hyperapp-wiki/API.md

 })
 ```

+[View Online]

 ### root

 The HTML root element of the application.
 If none is given, a div element is appended to [document.body](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) and used as the root.

-> Note that using document.body as root may lead to unexpected results when other elements are already
-present.
+> Currently you can't use document.body as a root element.

 ```jsx
 app({